Joanna-S-Lee/T3A2-A/README.md

 **Problem:**

 They find it hard to know when the restaurant is open and where it's located.
-They struggle with lack of or counter-intuitive booking systems.
+They struggle with lack of and counter-intuitive booking systems.

 **User Stories**